LaVi-Lab/FTTT/README.md

     </details>

-- For the training data of OpTune, it consists of solutions generated from the raw LLM.
+- The training data of OpTune consists of solutions generated from the raw LLM.
 We provide the [Google Drive](https://drive.google.com/file/d/1wCSInPlNrziS1JF66GpEX-AFRjWo4Tvd/view?usp=sharing) link to download our training data.

     <details>
     <summary>Reproducing OpTune training data</summary>